LLNL/serac/README.md

 1. `git clone --recursive ssh://git@cz-bitbucket.llnl.gov:7999/ser/serac.git`

 The easiest path to install both serac and its dependencies is to use spack.
-This has been encapsulated using Uberenv (TODO).
+This has been encapsulated using Uberenv.
 It will generate a uberenv_libs directory containing a Spack instance with Serac dependencies installed.
-It also generate a host-config file (\<config_dependent_name\>.cmake in the project root dir) we can now use to build Serac.
+It also generate a host-config file (uberenv_libs\<config_dependent_name\>.cmake) we can now use to build Serac.
 The CMake configuration phase has also been encapsulated in config-build.py.

 2. `python scripts/uberenv/uberenv.py`

+Helpful uberenv options:
+  * -spec=+debug
+  * -spec=%clang@4.0.0
+  * -spec=%clang@4.0.0+debug
+  * -prefix=<Path to uberenv build directory (defaults to ./uberenv-libs)>

 3. `python ./config-build.py -hc uberenv-libs/\<config_dependent_name\>.cmake`